Academic Writing Style & Formatting

 - Using MS Word to Auto Format Your Papers

 The Trinity School of Professional Studies (SPS) and the School of Business and Graduate Studies (BGS) research paper format, style, and referencing are based on the American Psychological Association’s (APA) Publication Manual (6th ed.).
-Differences between the SPS publishing Style and the APA style are designed to simplify the document formatting process and to produce a published document that students and faculty will be proud of.
-If you would like to learn how to set MS Word up to automatically format your paper using the design headings (which also populate the table of contents) please look for the PC or MAC versions of the documents below, and attend the SPS sponsored seminar each Fall and Spring semester.
+Differences between the SPS publishing Style and the APA 6th ed. style are designed to simplify the document formatting process and to produce a published document that students and faculty will be proud of.
+If you would like to learn how to set MS Word up to automatically format your paper using the design headings (which also populate the table of contents) please look for the PC or MAC versions of the documents below, and attend the SPS/bgs sponsored seminar each Fall and Spring semester.
 Or use the document in the last section of this page, which contains step-by-step directions and screen shots.

 To Learn about APA Style and how to use it follow the links below for tutorials.

 There are some common issues students have (and instructors correct too often) in providing a clean SPS and APA style paper.
 Many of these are outlined in the document below.
 If you still have questions please contact your instructor, or the Writing Center.

 Do you feel like your academic writing is dull and uninspiring?
 Then review the verb choices offered in the document below to enliven your writing.
 This small effort can make a world of difference.